 And as I was lying in bed on Sunday night, I tried to talk to God and understand just where I went wrong this Easter.
 I concluded, based upon His silence, that while I wanted to say that He just doesn’t care about the things that I care about–the truth is, I haven’t been caring about the things He cares about.

 To add insult to injury, I have begun to question things that I have never questioned.
 I have begun to wrestle with things I have always assumed I would never need to wrestle against.
 And I’m scared.

-I realized however, based on some other posts floating around, that I wasn’t the only one left feeling empty and disconnected this Easter.
+I realized however, that I wasn’t the only one left feeling empty and disconnected this Easter.
 Except that this was new to me.
 I’ve never had an Easter like this, but I shouldn’t be surprised because…

 …Church is hard.

 Church isn’t easy.
 Being the church isn’t easy (and to quote Coldplay, no one said it’d be this hard).

 But there is one glaringly obvious reason as to why church is hard.
 It explains all the heartache, disappointment, loneliness, isolation, disillusionment, and even anger that so many of us in the church experience…

 Church is hard because it is made up of people.

 Church is hard because it is comprised of imperfect, albeit new, creations.